 Feature Length Essays

 The SAIS Review does, at times, consider unsolicited essays.
-All submissions must be related to the theme of the upcoming issue to be considered.
-Due to the volume of submissions we unfortunately cannot respond to all requests.
+All submissions must be related to the theme of the upcoming issue.
+Due to the volume of submissions, we unfortunately cannot respond to all requests.

-The SAIS Review generally publishes a number of book reviews in each issue.
-Subject book should have occurred or been published in the last twelve months.
+The SAIS Review publishes several book reviews in each issue.
+Books should have been published in the last twelve months.
 We actively seek both potential books to review and prominent reviewers.
-Book reviews generally run 1,500 to 2,500 words and follow all standard SAIS Review editorial guidelines.
+Book reviews are generally 1,500 to 2,500 words and follow standard SAIS Review editorial guidelines.

-The SAIS Review holds a contest, open to all SAIS students, each semester.
-We encourage all students to participate in the contest.
-There are three separate contests: (1) Essay Contest, (2) Photo Essay Contest and (3) Book Review Contest.
+The SAIS Review holds three contests, open to all SAIS students, each semester: (1) Essay Contest, (2) Photo Essay Contest, and (3) Book Review Contest.
 The winning entry in each category is awarded a cash prize and is published in the subsequent issue of the SAIS Review.

 - Topic should be in the field of international relations, broadly understood.

-- The contest is open only to SAIS students.
-Ph.D. candidates must be pre-dissertation.
+- The contest is open to SAIS students.
+(Ph.D. candidates must be pre-dissertation.)

 - Papers are evaluated on the basis of originality of topic and approach, scholarly value, and style.